prettydiff/share-file-systems/documentation/developer_guide.md

-# Shared Spaces - Developer Guide
+# Share File Systems - Developer Guide

 ## Code Location
 All code for this application is located in 3 places: